learn-co-curriculum/dsc-tuning-decision-trees/README.md

 ## Summary

-In this lesson, we looked at the idea of optimizing hyperparameters and how pruning plays an important role in restricting the growth of a decision tree, for our predictions to be accurate.
+In this lesson, we looked at the idea of optimizing hyperparameters and how pruning plays an important role in restricting the growth of a decision tree.
 We looked at a few hyperparameters which directly impact the potential overfitting/underfitting in trees.
-Next we'll see these in practice using scikit-learn.
+Next, we'll see these in practice using scikit-learn.